Ask an LSBE Student

 C/O 2024, Cell & Developmental Biology: Medical Biology & Physiology

-Justin is from Norwood, NJ – a suburb of New York City.
-Justin has strong interests in the intersection of cancer biology, health economics, and entrepreneurship.
-He has several previous work experiences in the biotech and biopharma industries, working at Eisai within Regulatory Affairs, Roche within Sequencing Marketing, and Merck within Global Market Access.
-Next summer, Justin will be an investment banking summer analyst at SVB Securities in New York working in their biopharma coverage team.
-At Cal, you can find Justin pursuing research in cancer at UCSF and being involved in Phi Beta Lambda, where he founded the Biotech Committee.
+Justin is from Norwood, NJ– a suburb of New York City.
+Justin has strong interests in the intersection of the life sciences, finance, and entrepreneurship.
+He has several previous work experiences in the biotech and biopharma industries, working at Roche within Sequencing Marketing, at Merck within Global Market Access, and at Leerink Partners within Biopharma Investment Banking.
+Following his graduation in May 2024, Justin will return to Leerink Partners full-time as an Investment Banking Analyst in the Biopharma Coverage team in New York.
+At Cal, you can find Justin pursuing cancer research at UCSF and being involved in Phi Beta Lambda, where he founded the Biotech Committee.
 In his free time, Justin enjoys going on spontaneous trips around the Bay Area, doing photography, and trying out new restaurants with family and friends!
-His email is ohjustinoh@berkeley.edu.(opens in a new tab)
+His email is ohjustinoh@berkeley.edu.

 C/O 2024; Biochemistry & Molecular Biology: BMB